MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/create/Create-partition-extended.md

 ms.topic: article
 ms.assetid: 4ad7cb66-9c66-4153-b94e-1030a7225070
 ---
-# Create partition extended
+# create partition extended
-Creates an extended partition on the disk with focus.
+creates an extended partition on the disk with focus.
 You can use this command only on Master Boot Record \(MBR\) disks.

-For examples of how this command can be used, see [Examples](#BKMK_examples).
+for examples of how this command can be used, see [Examples](#BKMK_examples).

 ## Syntax